-Sweet went on to point out that Wolf’s argument, that the 1857 law targeted “consensual male couples,” was based on far from consensual examples.
-14-year-old Thomas Silver was not executed for an expression of LGBTQ+ love, as Wolf said in Outrages, but instead, due to leniency from the judge, received a Death Recorded statement and subsequently served a two-and-a-half year prison sentence for his assault of a six year old boy.
+Furthermore, Sweet pointed out that Wolf’s argument, that the UK’s 1857 law targeted “consensual male couples,” was based on far from consensual examples.
+14-year-old Thomas Silver was not executed for an expression of LGBTQ+ love, as Wolf claimed in Outrages, but instead, due to leniency from the judge, received a Death Recorded statement and subsequently served a two-and-a-half year prison sentence for his assault of a six year old boy.

-We can thank Sweet’s investigative journalism for preventing factually incorrect scholarship from going to press, however, it appears that Wolf’s mistakes were present even in her 2015 Oxford DPhil dissertation.
+We can thank Sweet’s investigative journalism and public critique of factually incorrect scholarship, however, it appears that Wolf’s mistakes were present in her 2015 Oxford DPhil dissertation written on the topic.
 After six years of being held under embargo, a process which hides a dissertation from Oxford affiliates as well as from the wider public, Ecstasy or justice?
-The sexual author and the law was released by the Oxford University Research Archive (ORA) last month, accompanied by its nine pages of minor corrections.
+The sexual author and the law was finally released by the Oxford University Research Archive (ORA) this April.

-Wolf’s dissertation passed with “minor” corrections.
 DPhil dissertations at the University of Oxford can pass, go through a minor or major correction stage before being passed, or they can fail.
-A spokesperson from the university’s administration services told Cherwell that “The categories of minor and major are indicative; minor corrections might be given where typographical or presentational errors need to be made, whereas major corrections might be given where the examiners judge that more time is needed to correct the thesis or conduct some additional, limited, research.”
+A spokesperson from the University’s administration services told Cherwell that “The categories of minor and major are indicative; minor corrections might be given where typographical or presentational errors need to be made, whereas major corrections might be given where the examiners judge that more time is needed to correct the thesis or conduct some additional, limited, research.”

 When Wolf came to Oxford for her Dphil, she was already a celebrated author, but this was not her first time in the city.
 After graduating with a Bachelor of Arts in English literature from Yale University in 1984, she was a Rhodes scholar at New College.
 Her 1991 title, The Beauty Myth, which argues that beauty culture is the “last, best belief system that keeps male dominance intact,” was seminal for the third wave feminist movement, with Gloria Steinem saying that it was “‘a smart, angry, insightful book, and a clarion call to freedom.
 Every woman should read it.”

 “I can confirm that my entire family got sick, after not being sick for a year (!!!), after being in close proximity to a couple that had recently been vax’d.”
-Retweeted Naomi Wolf with no comment.
+Retweeted Naomi Wolf.